Arka111/AI_ML_Log_App/README.md

 1. Log Collection : Applicative logs generated are aggregated with tools like Kafka, ELK Stack etc.
 2. Log Parsing : Convert unstructured log into structured events.
-3. Predict issues : Feature extraction is performed on structured logs and models are applied to detect and predict issues.
+3. Log Analyzer : Feature extraction is performed on structured logs and models are applied to detect and predict issues.